Durbin slams Supreme Court’s response to ethics issues as ‘oblivious’

-He chastised the high court for not adopting the same judicial code of conduct binding every other federal court and warned it had undermining public confidence in the court.
+He chastised the high court for not adopting the same judicial code of conduct binding every other federal court and warned it had undermined public confidence in the court.

 “The highest court in the land shouldn’t have the lowest ethical standards.
 That reality is driving a crisis in public confidence in the Supreme Court.
-The status quo must change,” he said in his opening statement at a hearing on Supreme Court ethics reform.
+The status quo must change,” the majority whip said in his opening statement at a hearing on Supreme Court ethics reform.

-Roberts himself was not in attendance at the hearing, having declined an invitation from Durbin to appear.
+Roberts was not in attendance at the hearing, having declined an invitation from Durbin to appear.

-A Gallup poll conducted in December found the Supreme Court had a 58 percent disapproval rating, the worst Gallup had measured in more than 20 years of surveys.
+A Gallup poll conducted in December found the Supreme Court had a 58 percent disapproval rating, the worst Gallup had measured in more than 20 years.

-Durbin noted that over the course of several decades Congress and most of the federal judiciary has created a system of ethics to promote transparency and disclosure of potential conflicts but the Supreme Court does not consider itself bound by these rules.
+Durbin noted that over the course of several decades, Congress and most of the federal judiciary has created a system of ethics to promote transparency and disclosure of potential conflicts, but the Supreme Court “does not consider itself bound” by those rules.

 And he dismissed the court’s “Statement on Ethics Principles and Practices,” which Roberts sent to the Judiciary Committee last week along with a letter declining an invitation to testify before the committee, as a troubling response to growing ethical concerns.